claresudbery/Reconciliate/README.md

 ## Config
-For .Net Core in Windows, there is an assumption that your main config is in C:/Config/Config.Xml.
-There is a sample version of this in the root of the repo.
-This is a one-line xml file that contains the path to your full config, which obviously you can put wherever you like.
+There are TWO config files.
+The first is the main entry point and only contains one line, which is the path to the full config.
+This is so that you can put your main config in a secure non-public location.
+If you're Clare and you've forgotten where your config is, check C:/Config/Config.Xml for the location, but also remember that it's stored in the separate ReconciliationConfig private git repo.

+The entry-level config file path can be passed in as a command-line argument, but it has a default value which is C:/Config/Config.Xml.
+That won't work unless you're on Windows, so if you're on Mac you HAVE to pass in your entry-level config file path.

+There are two config files in the code base: at the root level is Config.xml, and there is also spreadsheet-samples/SampleConfig.xml.
+SampleConfig.xml contains a starter version of the full config, designed to get you up and running asap out of the box.
+The simplest way to get started is as follows:

+1. Edit Config.xml so that it contains the path to SampleConfig.xml in the repo.
+2. Check the various paths in SampleConfig.xml.
+Change them if necessary.
+3. Pass in the location of Config.Xml when you run the software.

 ## Refactoring Example
 If you see this text, it probably means you are in the Refactor-genericise-start branch of this code base (unless I accidentally copied it into the master branch).